 PIN NUMBER SYMBOL DESCRIPTION 1 X1 The X1 pin is the input of an inverting amplifier and is intended to be connected to one pin of an external 32.768kHz quartz crystal.
 2 X2 The X2 pin is the output of an inverting amplifier and is intended to be connected to one pin of an external 32.768kHz quartz crystal.
-6 RESET $\overline{\text{RESET}}$ is a reset signal output.
-This signal notifies a host processor that the "Watchdog" time period has expired or that the voltage has dropped below a fixed V {TRIP} threshold.
+6 RESET RESET.
+This is a reset signal output.
+This signal notifies a host processor that the "Watchdog" time period has expired or that the voltage has dropped below a fixed $V{TRIP}$ threshold.
 It is an open drain active LOW output.
-Recommended value for the pull-up resistor is 5k Ω .
+Recommended value for the pull-up resistor is $5k\Omega$ .
 If unused, connect to ground.
 7 GND Ground.
 8 SDA Serial Data (SDA) is a bidirectional pin used to transfer serial data into and out of the device.
 It has an open drain output and may be wire OR'ed with other open drain or open collector outputs.
 9 SCL The Serial Clock (SCL) input is used to clock all serial data into and out of the device.
 The input buffer on this pin is always active (not gated).
-12 IRQ/F {OUT} Interrupt Output/Frequency Output is a multi-functional pin that can be used as interrupt or frequency output pin.
+12 ĪRQ/F OUT Interrupt Output/Frequency Output is a multi-functional pin that can be used as interrupt or frequency output pin.
+It is an open drain output.
 The function is set via the configuration register.
-It is a CMOS push-pull output and does not require a pull-up resistor.
-13 V {BAT} This input provides a backup supply voltage to the device.
-V{BAT} supplies power to the device in the event that the V{DD} supply fails.
+13 $V{BAT}$ This input provides a backup supply voltage to the device. $V{BAT}$ supplies power to the device in the event that the $V{DD}$ supply fails.
 This pin should be tied to ground if not used.
-14 V {DD} Power Supply.
+14 V DD Power Supply.
 3, 4, 5, 10, 11 NC No Internal Connection.